Skip to content

 marie@compute$ module load TensorFlow-1.8.0-fosscuda-2018a-Python-3.6.4 #replace with the name of your module

 The key is the module use command, which brings your modules into scope, so module load can find them.
-The LMOD_IGNORE_CACHE line makes LMod pick up the custom modules instead of searching the system cache.
+The LMOD_IGNORE_CACHE line makes LMod pick up the custom modules instead of searching the system cache which doesn't include your new modules.

 Troubleshooting